-Self-assessment profile Synthetic judgement Quantitative composition Compliance with legal and statutory provisions on gender balance.
-Favourable opinion on the current size of the Board of Statutory Auditors with respect to its optimal operation.
+Quantitative composition Compliance with legal and statutory provisions on gender balance.
+Positive opinion on the current size of the Board of Statutory Auditors with respect to its optimal operation.
 Qualitative composition Positive verification that all members of the Board of Statutory Auditors meet the eligibility requirements provided for by current legislation and Bylaws.
 Good complementarity of both educational background and professional experience, such as to confirm appreciable synergies within the Board of Statutory Auditors and to the benefit of its overall operation.
-Time availability The Statutory Auditors declared that they have adequate time available for the diligent performance of their duties.
-Remuneration A partially unfavourable opinion emerged in view of (i) the disproportion between the remuneration paid to Statutory Auditors and the remuneration paid to non-executive Directors, and (ii) the fact that the remuneration of the Board of Statutory Auditors has remained unchanged since 2015.
-Operation and dynamics of the Board of Statutory Favourable opinion (between adequate and more than adequate) on all areas of operation.
-Auditors A number of areas for improvement have been identified and are the input for the action plan agreed for 2022.
-Activity carried out by the Chair of the Board of Statutory Auditors More than adequate opinion on all areas of operation.
+Appropriate skills to cover the role of internal control and audit committee (art.
+19 of Legislative Decree No 39/2010).
+Time availability Based on the time spent in the first two years of their term of office preparing for and attending the meetings of the Board of Statutory Auditors, Board of Directors and/or Committees, the Statutory Auditors declared that they have adequate time available for the diligent performance of their duties.
+Remuneration A partially negative opinion emerged in view of (i) the disproportion between the remuneration paid to Statutory Auditors and the remuneration paid to non-executive Directors, and (ii) the fact that the remuneration of the Board of Statutory Auditors has remained unchanged since 2015.
+Operation and dynamics of the Board of Statutory Positive opinion (between adequate and more than adequate) on all areas of operation.
+Auditors A number of areas for improvement have been identified and are the input for the action plan agreed for 2023.
+Activity carried out by the Chair of the Board of Statutory Auditors Excellent opinion on all areas of operation.